pgailinas/videoqa-representation-comparison/docs/index.md

 Within this project, the NExT-QA videos serve three complementary purposes:

 * **Baseline VideoQA** — Original videos are processed directly by Qwen2-VL-7B to establish baseline performance.
-* **Representation Learning** — Unlabeled videos are used to train self-supervised autoencoder models and to generate pretrained CLIP video embeddings.
+* **Representation Learning** — Unlabeled videos are used to train self-supervised autoencoder models and to generate pretrained CLIP video representations.
 * **Evaluation** — The benchmark questions and answer choices are encoded once as a reusable shared CLIP question-answer representation dataset and combined with the video representations to evaluate downstream multiple-choice VideoQA performance.

 ### NExT-QA Reasoning Categories